Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Even though rice is safe for cats to eat small amounts of, why give them something that doesn’t aid their nutrition?
-Stick to raw foods and healthy kitty treats whenever you feel like giving them a bite of something special.
+Stick to high-protein foods and healthy kitty treats whenever you feel like giving them a bite of something special.
 If they do happen to get a few bites of rice, you’ll be happy to know there is no need to panic.